Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **The setup used, Arduino Uno and custom sensor board to ease access to TADD pin**
 ![](/Pictures%20and%20datasheets/Setup.png)

-I did use here my janky prototyping board but it would be easier for you to order the custom PCB.
+I did use here my janky prototyping board but it would be easier for you to [directly order the custom PCB](/PCB).

 ## Acknowledgments